-This is the actual image creation process and usually last for about 45 minutes or so for a family session.
+This is the actual image creation process and usually lasts for about 45 minutes or so for a family session.

-I love family to connect.
+I love families to connect.
 I love hugs.
 I love closeness.
 And I love real emotion in there.

-So less posing, more hugs, more emotions is the style of my photography.
+So less posing, more hugs, more emotions in the style of my photography.

-For extended family portraits without young kids, posing and positioning will be the complete opposite to the experience mentioned above.
+For extended family portraits without young kids, posing and positioning will be the complete opposite of the experience mentioned above.

-With young children, I tend to ask them to “move” from where they are to where I want them to be, this take a little experience as it will results into the “pose” that I want and it will happen usually split second.
-I tend to give instruction as I shoot and I will let parents know during the warm up session to pay attention to my instructions so I can get the best for them.
+With young children, I tend to ask them to “move” from where they are to where I want them to be, this takes a little experience as it will result into the “pose” that I want and it will happen usually split second.
+I tend to give instruction as I shoot and I will let parents know during the warm-up session to pay attention to my instructions so I can get the best for them.

 I also tend to re-assure the subject when I get something nice of them.
-That usually motivate them to do more.
-I build excitement and I also build momentum during this process so people are carried away through this excitements and somehow forget that they are in front of the camera and this is the experience that I create.
-More about their family bonding and what they do and less of being aware of in front of the camera.
+That usually motivates them to do more.
+I build excitement and I also build momentum during this process so people are carried away through these excitements and somehow forget that they are in front of the camera and this is the experience that I create.
+More about their family bonding and what they do and less about being aware of in front of the camera.

 3. The “Closing”

 Clients usually get to view the whole series of images anywhere in the world at their convenience within a week via an online gallery.
-Image selection/order are made online and the finished products delivered when order is fulfilled.
+Image selection/orders are made online and the finished products are delivered when the order is fulfilled.